Water Temperature of Oak Orchard Creek in Kenyonville, NY

 Service Notice – November 2025: The Environment and Climate Change Canada (ECCC) CAP Service undergoes changes from time to time as the business of alerting evolves.
 For 2025, changes are expected to include...
 1) ECCC's initiative to upgrade the presentation of alerts into Colour-Coded Weather Alerts is tentatively set for deployment November 26, 2025.
 Data changes will appear in CAP following this deployment, 2) the alert name ‘extreme cold warning’ will change to ‘cold warning’, 3) two Public zone names will change in Saskatchewan, 4) ECCC's initiative to introduce free-form polygons to represent the true threat area of a weather hazard continues, there will be changes coming to CAP and 5) other minor improvements and corrections.
 For more information on these changes: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/ | Notification de service – novembre 2025: Le service du PAC d’Environnement et Changement climatique Canada (ECCC) subit périodiquement des changements à mesure que le système d’alerte évolue.
 Pour 2025, il y aura des changements incluant...
 1) l'initiative d'ECCC visant à améliorer la présentation des alertes sous forme d'alertes météorologiques codées par couleur est provisoirement prévue pour un déploiement le 26 novembre 2025.
 Des changements aux données apparaîtront dans le PAC suite à ce déploiement, 2) le nom de l’alerte ‘avertissement de froid extrême’ changera pour ‘avertissement de froid’, 3) deux noms de zones publiques seront modifiés en Saskatchewan, 4) l’initiative d’ECCC visant à introduire des polygones libres pour représenter la véritable zone de menace d’un danger météorologique se poursuit.
 Des changements seront également apportés au PAC et 5) d’autres améliorations et corrections mineures.
 Pour plus d’informations sur ces changements: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/

-Snow squalls continue into this evening.
-What: Near zero visibility in heavy snow and blowing snow.
-Local snowfall amounts of 20 to 30 cm.
-Westerly winds gusting 70 to 90 km/h.
-When: Continuing into this evening.
-Additional information: Strong westerly winds will develop late this morning, producing areas of near zero visibility in heavy snow and blowing snow. ### Travel will likely be extremely hazardous.
+Snow squalls this morning.
+What: Significantly reduced visibility in heavy snow and local blowing snow.
+Local snowfall amounts near 5 cm.
+When: This morning.
+Where: Primarily along and south of the Highway 401 corridor.
+Additional information: A band of lake effect snow off Lake Ontario will briefly impact the area this morning.
+Southwesterly winds gusting near 50 km/h will result in local blowing and drifting snow.
+Poor visibility due to intense snowfall rates and local blowing snow will be the predominant hazard. ### Travel will likely be hazardous.
+Visibility will likely be suddenly reduced to near zero at times.
+There may be a significant impact on rush hour traffic.
 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to ONstorm@ec.gc.ca or post reports on X using #ONStorm.
 For more information about the alerting program, please visit: https://www.canada.ca/en/services/environment/weather/severeweather/weather-alerts/colour-coded-alerts.

 Service Notice – November 2025: The Environment and Climate Change Canada (ECCC) CAP Service undergoes changes from time to time as the business of alerting evolves.
 For 2025, changes are expected to include...
 1) ECCC's initiative to upgrade the presentation of alerts into Colour-Coded Weather Alerts is tentatively set for deployment November 26, 2025.
 Data changes will appear in CAP following this deployment, 2) the alert name ‘extreme cold warning’ will change to ‘cold warning’, 3) two Public zone names will change in Saskatchewan, 4) ECCC's initiative to introduce free-form polygons to represent the true threat area of a weather hazard continues, there will be changes coming to CAP and 5) other minor improvements and corrections.
 For more information on these changes: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/ | Notification de service – novembre 2025: Le service du PAC d’Environnement et Changement climatique Canada (ECCC) subit périodiquement des changements à mesure que le système d’alerte évolue.
 Pour 2025, il y aura des changements incluant...
 1) l'initiative d'ECCC visant à améliorer la présentation des alertes sous forme d'alertes météorologiques codées par couleur est provisoirement prévue pour un déploiement le 26 novembre 2025.
 Des changements aux données apparaîtront dans le PAC suite à ce déploiement, 2) le nom de l’alerte ‘avertissement de froid extrême’ changera pour ‘avertissement de froid’, 3) deux noms de zones publiques seront modifiés en Saskatchewan, 4) l’initiative d’ECCC visant à introduire des polygones libres pour représenter la véritable zone de menace d’un danger météorologique se poursuit.
 Des changements seront également apportés au PAC et 5) d’autres améliorations et corrections mineures.
 Pour plus d’informations sur ces changements: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/